taonix/JavaUtils/README.md

 That is just a java class :D

 > **What it can make** <br/>
-It more more utiles things like preformer random or easy create files and modify it.= !
+It more more utiles things like preformer random or easy create files and modify it !

 **Examples for use the class on your project :**